'Blue Moon' rose Description

 Exhibition name: Blue Moon

-Lavender.
-Strong, opinions vary fragrance.
-40 petals.
+Lilac.
+Strong, opinions vary fragrance. up to 40 petals.
 Average diameter 4".
-Large, double (17-25 petals), classic hybrid tea, exhibition bloom form.
+Large, full (26-40 petals), classic hybrid tea, exhibition bloom form.
 Blooms in flushes throughout the season.
 Long, pointed buds.

 USDA zone 7b and warmer.
 Can be used for cut flower, exhibition or garden.
 Hardy. prefers warmer sites.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).